CRMWeaver: Building Powerful Business Agent via Agentic RL and Shared Memories: Preliminaries

 \section{Preliminaries}

-~ To demonstrate the effectiveness of CRMWeaver, we choose to train and test on CRMArena~\cite{huang-etal-2025-crmarena} and CRMArena-Pro~\cite{huang2025crmarena-pro}.
-Both provide realistic sandbox environments for evaluating LLM agents in a business environment, with a particular emphasis on complex multi-table dependencies and diverse enterprise tasks.
-CRMArena models 16 interconnected Salesforce objects with latent variables that capture hidden causal relations across thousands of records, enabling nine expert-validated customer service tasks covering service managers, analysts, and agents.
-Building upon this foundation, CRMArena-Pro substantially expands both the structural and functional scope: it integrates 25 Salesforce objects across Service, Sales, and Configure-Price-Quote schemas, resulting in over 80,000 records across B2B and B2C organizations, and introduces nineteen tasks spanning four core business skills (database querying, textual reasoning, workflow execution, and policy compliance).
-These benchmarks collectively stress-test agents' abilities to navigate highly interconnected enterprise data, reason across both structured and unstructured records, and handle complex tasks through multi-turn interactions, thereby offering a uniquely challenging and diverse evaluation ground for advancing business-oriented LLM agents.
+~ CRMWeaver is built and evaluated on CRMArena and CRMArena-Pro~\cite{huang-etal-2025-crmarena,huang2025crmarena-pro}, two realistic benchmarks for business-oriented LLM agents.
+CRMArena simulates a Salesforce-based customer service environment with 16 interconnected objects and latent causal dependencies, supporting nine expert-designed service tasks.
+CRMArena-Pro further scales this setting to 25 Salesforce objects across Service, Sales, and Configure-Price-Quote schemas, covering over 80K records and nineteen tasks that span database querying, textual reasoning, workflow execution, and policy compliance.
+Together, these benchmarks require agents to reason over highly interconnected enterprise data and solve complex tasks through multi-turn interactions.

-The task-solving agent in business environments follows the standard agent-environment interaction paradigm.
-At each time step $t$, the agent receives an observation $o_t \in \mathcal{O}$ from the business environment and selects an action $a_t \in \mathcal{A}$ based on the context $c_t = (o_1, a_1, \cdots, o_{t-1}, a_{t-1}, o_t)$, where $\mathcal{O}$ and $\mathcal{A}$ denote the observation and action spaces, respectively.
-This interaction process can be naturally formulated as a Partially Observable Markov Decision Process, characterized by the tuple $\langle \mathcal{U, S, A, O, T, R} \rangle$.
-Here, $\mathcal{U}$ denotes the space of initial user queries, $\mathcal{S}$ the latent state space, $\mathcal{T}: \mathcal{S} \times \mathcal{A} \to \mathcal{S}$ the state transition function, and $\mathcal{R}$ denotes the reward function, which indicates task completion.
-The action space $\mathcal{A}$ corresponds to the set of tools the agent uses to interact with the business environments.
-In this work, we define three actions: 1) \textbf{\textit{Execute}}, which employs SQL or Salesforce Object Search Language (SOSL) to retrieve relevant records or articles for problem solving.
-2) \textbf{\textit{Date Calculation}}, which computes precise temporal information given the current date and an interval count.
-3) \textbf{\textit{Answer}}, which allows the agent to finalize and submit a response once it has identified the solution.
+We formulate task solving as a standard agent–environment interaction process.
+At each time step $t$, the agent observes $o_t$ and selects an action $a_t$ based on the interaction history $c_t$.
+This process is modeled as a Partially Observable Markov Decision Process (POMDP) $\langle \mathcal{U}, \mathcal{S}, \mathcal{A}, \mathcal{O}, \mathcal{T}, \mathcal{R} \rangle$, where $\mathcal{U}$ denotes user queries, $\mathcal{S}$ denotes latent environment states, and $\mathcal{R}$ indicates task completion.
+The action space $\mathcal{A}$ consists of three tools: (i) \textbf{\textit{Execute}} for querying records via SQL or Salesforce Object Search Language(SOSL), (ii) \textbf{\textit{Date Calculation}} for temporal reasoning, and (iii) \textbf{\textit{Answer}} for submitting the final response.

 The above setup defines the environments, tasks, and interaction paradigm that ground our work.
 We next introduce CRMWeaver, outlining its methodology for enhancing the problem-solving business-oriented tasks.